shockscript/spec/src/overview/xml-capabilities/jet.md

 }
 ```

-If the style sheet is too large, it may be moved out of the ShockScript file using `Embed()`; for instance:
+If the style sheet is too large, it may be moved out of the ShockScript file; for instance:

 ```plain
 // CustomComponent.sx